Zheng222/IMDN/README.md

 # IMDN
 Lightweight Image Super-Resolution with Information Multi-distillation Network (ACM MM 2019)

+# Hightlights
+1. Our information multi-distillation block (IMDB) with contrast-aware attention (CCA) layer.

+2. The adaptive cropping strategy (ACS) to achieve the processing images of any arbitrary size (implementing any upscaling factors using one model).

+3. The exploration of factors affecting actual inference time.

 ## PSNR & SSIM
 <p align="center">
     <img src="images/psnr_ssim.png" width="960"> <br />